 2. Tigon: Male Tiger and Female Lion Hybrid Animal

 Nobody could blame you for thinking that a tigon should basically be the exact same animal as a liger.
-After all, they have the same two types of big cats for parents.
+After all, they’re both mixes of lions and tigers.

-Tigons are much smaller than ligers, and they usually tend to also be smaller than both of their parents as well.
-They typically look much more like their tiger fathers, but they possess traits from their lion mothers, such as the ability to roar and a love for socialization.
+Tigons are much smaller than ligers, and they tend to be smaller than both of their parents.
+They typically look more like their tiger fathers, but they possess traits from their lion mothers, such as the ability to roar and a love for socialization.

 3. Wholphin: False Killer Whale and Dolphin Hybrid Animal

 Wholphins are one of the rarest hybrid animals.
-They come from the crossbreeding of a female bottle-nosed dolphin and a male false killer whale (a member of the dolphin family and not related to killer whales).
+They come from the crossbreeding of a female bottle-nosed dolphin and a male false killer whale (a member of the dolphin family that isn’t related to killer whales).

-While some people have said that they have seen wholphins in the ocean, there is no concrete evidence of this.
+While some people have said that they have seen wholphins in the ocean, there is no concrete evidence.
 Currently, they can only be seen in captivity.

 Wholphins are an extremely interesting balance of their parents.
-Their skin is a dark gray that is a perfect blend of light gray dolphin skin and black false killer whale skin.
+Their skin is a dark gray — the perfect blend of light gray dolphin skin and black false killer whale skin.
 They also have 66 teeth, which is the precise average of the 88 teeth a dolphin has and the 44 teeth of a false killer whale.

 4. Leopon: Leopard and Lion Hybrid Animal